NVIDIA/cccl/ci-overview.md

 2. **Run the Build/Test Script**:

-    CI jobs uses the build and test scripts found in the `ci/` directory.
-Use the same scripts locally to reproduce the issue.
+    CI jobs use the build and test scripts found in the `ci/` directory.

     Example:
     ```bash